 How to Add Pine Cones and Burlap to your Christmas Decor

 Christmas decorating often includes pine cones at our house.
-Fortunately we have plenty of pine cones available around our pine tree.
+We have a steady supply of pine cones available around our pine tree.
 But even if you don't have supplies available in nature, you can easily complete this project with options we provide in the tutorial.

 You'll find a post on our Pine Cones Pinterest board that explains how to clean pine cones when you bring them in from outdoors.

-Burlap is the final ingredient for this activity.
-It's a popular fabric for crafts because it has natural appeal and can be shaped and cut and glued and more!
+Burlap is a popular fabric for crafts because it has natural appeal and can be shaped and cut and glued and more!
+It is available online or in craft or sewing stores.

 1. Glue the pine cones to the hanger.